Timmy00125/481_Robotics/Robo-Crab.md

 The robotic crab will feature:

-* Six to eight servo-driven legs for motion.
+* four to six servo-driven legs for motion.

 * An Arduino microcontroller for logic and control.